steamory/portal-roadmap/README.md

 # 2020 Priorities

-The most important thing in 2020 is to **ensure that the portal is available before 2020 ends.**
+The most important thing in 2020 is to **ensure that the portal is available before 2020 ends🗽.**

 ## How to define available